A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 \subsection{Problem Description and Formulation}

-We address the SEM problem within an online system where service requests arrive sequentially and dynamically.
-The main challenge is to map each incoming SE, which temporarily consumes computing and network resources within the CPN environment, by making real-time decisions based on instantaneous resource availability.
-We consider SEM as a sequential online optimization problem.
-Specifically, given a CPN topology $G^s = (N^s, L^s)$ and an incoming SE $G^v_i = (N^v_i, L^v_i)$, the SEM problem is abstracted into two sequential phases: the service function mapping (SFnM) and the logical link mapping (LLnM).
+We address the SEM problem in an online setting where service requests arrive sequentially.
+The main challenge is to map each incoming SE onto the CPN in real time under current resource availability, where admitted SEs occupy computing and network resources for their lifetimes.
+Given a CPN topology $G^s = (N^s, L^s)$ and an SE request $G^v_i = (N^v_i, L^v_i)$, the SEM problem is abstracted into two phases: the service function mapping (SFnM) and the logical link mapping (LLnM).